wanghailei/study_ror/action_pack.md

 ==Rails users only directly interface with the Action Controller module.== Necessary Action Dispatch functionality is activated by default and Action View rendering is implicitly triggered by Action Controller.

-## `AbstractController`
+## Routing

-`AbstractController` is a base class in Rails that provides the core functionalities needed for any type of controller, including rendering and layout support, view paths, and callback hooks. ==`AbstractController` alone doesn't know how to handle HTTP requests.==

-==`ActionController::Base`, inherited from `AbstractController`, is specifically tailored for handling HTTP requests in a web application.== It adds functionalities like request and response handling, sessions, cookies, and much more.&#x20;

-The relationship between `AbstractController` and `ActionController` is that of a **generalisation-specialisation** (or base-derived) relationship.
+The Rails router matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
+The router also generates path and URL helpers based on the resources configured in the router.

+### Routes

+Routes' primary purpose is to connect view to controller, and they also serve as a UI element--URL.

+Rules:

+* Always use canonical routes that conform to Rails’ defaults.
+* Avoid custom actions in favor of creating new resources that use Rails’\
+	default actions.
+* User-friendly URLs should be added in addition to the canonical routes.

+==Using resources to define routes: `resources :widgets`.
+It's the best way.==

+`bin/rails routes -g widgets`

+If the app’s routes are made up entirely of calls to resources, it becomes easy to understand the app at a high level.

+### ActionDispatch

 ## `ActionController`

 Action Controllers are the core of a web request in Rails.
 They are made up of one or more actions that are executed on request and then either it renders a template ==or redirects to another action.==

-An ActionController is made up of one or more actions that are executed on request and then either it renders a template or redirects to another action.
+An `ActionController` is made up of one or more actions that are executed on request and then either it renders a template or redirects to another action.
 An action is defined as a public method on the controller, which will automatically be made accessible to the web-server through Rails Routes.

-## `ApplicationController`
+### `ApplicationController`

 By default, only the `ApplicationController` in a Rails application inherits from `ActionController::Base`.
 All other controllers inherit from `ApplicationController`.

 ==`ApplicationController` is a central controller class that you define in your Rails application to include shared functionality across all of your controllers.== This gives you one class to configure things such as request forgery protection and filtering of sensitive request parameters.&#x20;

 The `ApplicationController` source code is in a Rails application project folder. ==% 在 Rails 的source code 文件夾裡面找不到一個 ApplicationController 文件，因為它是被 rails new 生成出一個 app 代碼結構後才產生的。20231219 %==

+### `AbstractController`

+`AbstractController` is a base class in Rails that provides the core functionalities needed for any type of controller, including rendering and layout support, view paths, and callback hooks. ==`AbstractController` alone doesn't know how to handle HTTP requests.==

+==`ActionController::Base`, inherited from `AbstractController`, is specifically tailored for handling HTTP requests in a web application.== It adds functionalities like request and response handling, sessions, cookies, and much more.&#x20;

+The relationship between `AbstractController` and `ActionController` is that of a **generalisation-specialisation** (or base-derived) relationship.

 ## Action